adipginting/industrialisasi/README.md

 # industrialisasi
+A work in progress.
 This repository contains the docker compose file to run Industrialisasi CMS on production system.
 This repository also contains database initialization for the backend.

-To run:
+## To run it, use:
     sudo docker-compose up -d